crux-lab/sectioned-recycler-view/README.md

 }
 ```
-As you can see, these classes are similar to Androidâ€™s [RecyclerView.Adapter](https://developer.android.com/reference/android/support/v7/widget/RecyclerView.Adapter.html) and [RecyclerView.ViewHolder](https://developer.android.com/reference/android/support/v7/widget/RecyclerView.ViewHolder.html).\
+As you can see, these classes are similar to Android’s [RecyclerView.Adapter](https://developer.android.com/reference/android/support/v7/widget/RecyclerView.Adapter.html) and [RecyclerView.ViewHolder](https://developer.android.com/reference/android/support/v7/widget/RecyclerView.ViewHolder.html).\
 Adapter for a section with header has some additional methods to ovverride:
 ```java
 public class MyAdapter extends SectionAdapter<MyItemViewHolder, MyHeaderViewHolder> {